akeneo/CsvToAsset/README.md

 ### `app:migrate [options] <pim-path> <assets-csv-filename> <variations-csv-filename>`
 > This command migrates a single assets CSV file to one or several Asset families.

-You can run `app:migrate -h` to have full details about this command arguments.
+You can run `app:migrate -h` to have full details about this command's arguments.

 Options:
 - `--asset-family-code=ASSET-FAMILY-CODE`